Doctor Aphra

-Doctor Chelli Lona Aphra, or simply Doctor Aphra, is a fictional character in the Star Wars franchise.
+Chelli Lona Aphra, or simply Doctor Aphra, is a fictional character in the Star Wars franchise.
 Created by writer Kieron Gillen, artist Salvador Larroca, and editors Jordan D. White and Heather Antos, she first appeared in Marvel Comics' 2015 Darth Vader comic book series.
 Aphra became a breakout character, and began appearing in her own ongoing spin-off comic series, Star Wars: Doctor Aphra, from 2016 to 2019, before relaunching in 2020.
+Aphra is the first original Star Wars character not from the films to lead a canon comic series.

-She is a morally questionable, criminal archaeologist initially employed by Darth Vader in his efforts to replace Palpatine as leader of the Galactic Empire, who later goes into hiding from the former after betraying him to the latter and faking her death, briefly establishing a love–hate relationship with Imperial officer Magna Tolvan.
-Supported by droids 0-0-0 and BT-1, and later by her former partner Sana Starros, she is considered a war criminal by the Rebel Alliance.
-Aphra is the first original Star Wars character not from the films to lead a Marvel comic series.
+Aphra is a morally questionable, criminal archaeologist initially employed by Darth Vader in his efforts to replace Palpatine as leader of the Galactic Empire, who later goes into hiding from the former after betraying him to the latter and faking her death, briefly establishing a love–hate relationship with Imperial officer Magna Tolvan.
+Supported by droids 0-0-0 and BT-1, and later by her former romantic partner Sana Starros, she is considered a war criminal by the Rebel Alliance.
+Aphra is notable as one of the first and most prominent and well known LGBTQ Star Wars characters.